Qila Derawar

-Derawar Fort is located in Ahmedpur tehsil of southern Punjab, which is 130 kilometers to the south of Bahawalpur.
-The fort attracts the masses due to its high number of bastions.
+Derawar fort is located in Ahmedpur tehsil of southren Punjab, which is 130 kilometers to the south of Bahawalpur.
+The fort attracts masses due to its high number of bastions.
 The 40 defenses of the fort can be seen miles away from the Cholistan desert.
-The fort has thirty-meter-high walls with a perimeter of 1500 meters.
+The fort has thirty-meter high walls with a perimeter of 1500 meters.

 Tags: